Α-Linolenic acid: Etymology

 The word linolenic is an irregular derivation from linoleic, which itself is derived from the Greek word linon (flax).
 Oleic means "of or relating to oleic acid" because saturating an omega-6 double bond of linoleic acid produces oleic acid.
 Similarly saturating one of linolenic acid's double bonds produces linoleic acid.

 Dietary sources

 Seed oils are the richest sources of α-linolenic acid, notably those of hempseed, chia, perilla, flaxseed (linseed oil), rapeseed (canola), and soybeans.
-Additionally, small amounts of α-Linolenic acid can be obtained through the consumption of meats such as chicken. α-Linolenic acid is also obtained from the thylakoid membranes in the leaves of Pisum sativum (pea leaves).
-Plant chloroplasts consisting of more than 95 percent of photosynthetic thylakoid membranes are highly fluid due to the large abundance of ALA, evident as sharp resonances in high-resolution carbon-13 NMR spectra.
+Additionally, small amounts of α-linolenic acid can be obtained through the consumption of meats such as chicken.

 Some studies state that ALA remains stable during processing and cooking.
 However, other studies state that ALA might not be suitable for baking as it will polymerize with itself, a feature exploited in paint with transition metal catalysts.
 Some ALA may also oxidize at baking temperatures.
 ALA percentages in the table below refer to the oils extracted from each item.